ansmkn/odd-musiq/README.md

 # odd-musiq
-This project was created for demonstrative purposes
+This project was created for a demo

 ## List of possible options?
 Focus on scalability.
 No dependencies (except Fastlane)